justoverclockl/last-registered-users/README.md

 ## IMPORTANT:
-This extension need "Search Users" permission set to "everyone" to work even for guest.
+This extension need "Search Users" permission set to "everyone" to work even for guest due to Flarum Api limitation.

 ## Installation